hexa-org/policy/specs/IDQL-core-specification.md

 ```

 In practice, a Policy Gateway will also need to be configured with an appropriate
-administrative credential (not shown) to make changes.
+administrative credential (not shown) to access and manage target projects and platforms.

 In the above example asset descriptors note that each JSON structure has a "type" attribute.
 A
-policy gateway and policy editor will use `type` to look up asset schema using [JSON Schema](https://json-schema.org) or [JSON-LD](https://json-ld.org).
+policy gateway and policy editor will use `type` to look up asset .

-> Question: Do we need both JSON-Schema and JSON-LD?
-Both are self-describing, however JSON Schema does provide
-> attribute combination rules whereas JSON-LD simply describes simple objects and attributes.

 ### 3.3 Contextual Attributes

-When a policy rule is tested, certain run-time contextual information is made available for IDQL `conditions`.
+Some policy statemetns which are applied during a client request require contextual variables.
+The following neutral
+variables MAY be used to define conditions which are then mapped to the various platforms (e.g. OPA, AWS, Azure, GCP)
+if supproted.

 Request context attributes:
 * `req` - Holds information about the incoming request context.
 E.g. `req.ip` or `req.protocol`.
   * `ip` - The IP address of the requestor.
   * `protocol` - The protocol portion of the request URI (e.g. HTTP).
   * `time` - The time of the client request
-  * `param.<name>` - Returns the value of any request parameter in the URI following and separated by the ampersand
+  * `param.<name>` - Returns the value of any request parameter (`<name>`) in the URI following and separated by the
-    (&).
+    ampersand (`&`).
 If a parameter is repeated, it is treated as a multi-value for the purposes of filter comparison.
   * `uri` - The full request URI sent by the client.
   * `path` - The path portion of the request URI.
   * `query` - Returns any information contained after a `?` in a request URI.
-  * `http` - To access HTTP request information.
+  * `http` - When the protocol used is HTTP, enables access to HTTP request information.
-    * `header.<header-name>` - May be used to compare the value of a particular http header.
-If multiple headers of
+    * `header.<header-name>` - May be used to compare the value of a particular http header specified by `<header-name>`.
-      the same name exists, then the value is considered muli-valued.
-Any comparison that matches a single-value SHALL
+    If multiple headers ofthe same name exists, then the value is considered muli-valued.
+Any comparison that matches
-      be considered a match.
+    a single-value SHALL be considered a match.
 For example `req.http.header.authorization sw bearer`.
     * `method` - The HTTP Method used to make the request (e.g. GET, POST, DELETE, PUT, PATCH).

 Attributes about the current authenticated subject: